I am an attorney, but I have a story just like you. And I want to share it with you. Here goes nothing!

 I graduated from the University of Memphis Cecil C. Humphreys School of Law with a desire to practice criminal law.
-But the passage of time and the responsibility of raising 4 children changed my mind and focus for a while.
+But a divorce and sole custody of 4 young children under the age of seven changed my course…for a while.

+So, I pursued another love–education.
 I taught Social Studies and American History to enthusiastic middle school students, who made me appreciate the joys and experience the pains of teaching in an inner city public school system.
 After I left secondary education, I decided to teach adults.
-I taught Business Law, Procurement, Civil and Criminal Procedures and other law-related courses at Strayer University for over 9 years.
+I taught Business Law, Government Contracts & Procurement, Civil and Criminal Procedures and other law-related courses at Strayer University for over 9 years.

 My adult education teaching career also included time at Remington College in the Criminal Justice Department.
 Constitutional Law was a favorite class of mine to teach.
-But Evidence Processing class was a close second since we actually worked in the lab to understand how to locate and preserve evidence.
-I also taught English and legal courses for Axia College of the University of Phoenix for over 5 years.
+But Evidence Processing class was a close second since the students and I actually worked in the lab to locate and preserve evidence.
+I also taught English, Juvenile Justice and other legal courses for Axia College of the University of Phoenix for over 5 years.

 My client list includes new entrepreneurs, chefs, visual artists, musicians, filmmakers, authors and fashion designers.
-I help creative types protect their works through traditional legal channels such as copyright law, and I help them develop multiple alternative revenue streams.
+I help creative types protect their works through traditional legal channels such as copyright and trademark law, while developing multiple alternative revenue streams.
 I also counsel clients about establishing a business model that will help to build, promote and protect their brand in the United States and beyond our borders.
-And there are times when the family does not survive in the creative space, which leads to counsel in the areas of divorce.

-My interest in the entertainment area stems from over 10 years in music and related industries.
-I earned my license as a FCC radio announcer while working as a college DJ with the on-air name of Vanity (my salute to Purple Rain and one of my favorite male performers, Prince).
-I worked for two radio stations and held the position of promotions director before I decided to attend law school.
-I also have a background in public relations and special events planning.
+My interest in the entertainment area stems from over 12 years in music and related industries.
+I earned my license as a FCC radio announcer while working as a college DJ at Mississippi State University (MSU).
+I hosted my radio show under the on-air name of Vanity (my salute to Purple Rain and one of my favorite male performers, Prince).
+I worked for two radio stations after I left MSU and held the position of promotions & continuity director before I decided to attend law school.

 Whew…that’s enough about me!
-Let’s get blogging, and I hope that you enjoy the information shared on this site.
+Thank you for taking the time to learn my story.
+I hope that you enjoy the information shared on this site.